 Should I Invest in Gold Bars or Gold Coins?

-Whether you’re new to bullion investment or not, deciding whether to invest in bullion bars or bullion coins should take some consideration.
+One of the most common questions we get asked is "should I buy gold bars or gold coins"?
+Whether you’re new to bullion investment or not, deciding which to invest in - bullion bars or bullion coins - should be given some consideration.
 Before making this decision, it would be advisable that you conduct your research as there is no definitive right or wrong answer, it will vary depending on the needs and circumstances of the individual investor.
-However, as when making any other investment there are a several factors to consider including the value of your investment and the product premiums, how long you plan on keeping it, where to store it, capital gains tax (CGT) and how you plan on realising the value of your investment.
+Trends can also change over time depending on market conditions.
+There are a several factors to consider including the value of your investment and the product premiums, how long you plan on keeping it, where to store it, and how you plan on realising the value of your investment.

 The premium is the additional cost charged above the gold spot price attributed to manufacturing